-Alex is a second-year MALD candidate focusing on International Security and the Middle East.
-Prior to Fletcher, she worked as the International Editor and as a reporter for The Daily Star, an English-language newspaper in Beirut, Lebanon, where she covered breaking news, politics, health, human rights, and other social issues.
-Alex has also worked as a consultant for the World Bank conducting research on Turkish civil-military relations for a study on governance.
-She graduated from Tufts University with a B.A. in International Relations.
+Alex is a second-year MALD candidate focusing on International Security and Communications.
+Prior to Fletcher, she worked as the International Editor and reporter for The Daily Star, an English-language newspaper in Lebanon, where she covered breaking news, politics, health, human rights, and other social issues.
+Alex has also conducted research on civil-military relations in Turkey for a World Bank study on governance.
+She graduated cum laude from Tufts University with a B.A. in International Relations.

 Gustavo Pérez Ara

 Gustavo is a second-year MALD student with an interest in Conflict Resolution.
 He worked for Transparency International’s National Chapter in Venezuela as well as in the Global Outreach and Campaigns Department based in Berlin.
 Additionally, Gustavo worked in the international communications agency Afa Press, preparing promotional reports on countries through interview-based investigations of both public and private sector development.
 He was stationed in Colombia, Peru, Honduras, Mexico, Georgia, and Angola.
 Gustavo holds a Bachelor’s Degree in Liberal Arts.

 Cacilda is a second-year MALD student concentrating in International Political Economy and International Business Relations.
 Prior to attending Fletcher, she worked for Boston Children’s Hospital in program management, Boston Scientific in Marketing and Finance at Partners Healthcare.
 She’s also working on her MBA at the Kenan-Flagler Business School at the University of North Carolina focusing on Management Consulting and Healthcare.
 She holds a BS in Foreign Service from Georgetown University.